tedneward/Azgaarnoth/Classes/Mystic/Awakened.md

     npc.traits.append("***Victory Before Battle (7 psi).*** When you roll initiative, you can use this ability to grant yourself and up to five creatures of your choice within 60 feet of you a +10 bonus to initiative.")

 def psychicassault(npc):
-    npc.bonusactions.append("***Psychic Focus: Psychic Assault.*** While focused on this discipline, you gain a +2 bonus to damage rolls with psionic talents that deal psychic damage.")
+    npc.bonusactions.append("***Psychic Focus: Psychic Assault.*** While focused on this discipline, you gain a +2 bonus to damage rolls with psionic talents that deal psychic damage.
+The benefit lasts until you are incapacitated or until you use another bonus action to choose a different focus benefit.
+You can have only one psychic focus benefit at a time, and using the psychic focus of one discipline doesn't limit your ability to use other disciplines.")

     npc.actions.append("***Psionic Blast (1–7 psi).*** Choose one creature you can see within 60 feet of you.
 The target takes 1d8 psychic damage per psi point spent on this ability.")